No Bernese Mountain Dogs in Vancouver right now

 What the fee usually covers

-Bernese adoption fees in BC sit at the higher end of the large-dog range because the medical workup at intake is often involved.
-Fees cover spay or neuter, core vaccinations, microchip, deworming, vet check, and often cancer screening or orthopaedic assessment.
-Post-treatment dogs may carry significantly higher fees to reflect actual care costs.
+Bernese adoption fees at Metro Vancouver rescues sit at the higher end of the large-dog range because the medical workup at intake is often involved.
+Fees cover spay or neuter, core vaccinations, microchip, deworming, vet check, and often cancer screening, orthopaedic assessment, or dental work.
+Post-treatment Berners may carry significantly higher fees to reflect actual care costs, with the medical history fully disclosed on the listing.
 Confirm the exact number on the dog's own listing.

 How to actually search

 Use the filters to narrow by size (Berners are large), energy (medium for most adults, higher for younger dogs), good with kids (usually yes), and good with other dogs (usually fine, Berners are social).
-Apply the same day a dog appears because Bernese demand in BC is high and listings move within days.
-Foster homes will set up a video call so you can see the dog's movement and breathing before you commit to a ferry or an Interior drive.
+Apply the same day a Bernese appears because demand in Metro Vancouver is high and listings move within days.
+Foster homes will set up a video call so you can see the dog's movement and breathing before you commit to driving across the bridges or in from the Fraser Valley.

 Looking more broadly?
 Browse every adoptable dog across the province on Dog Adoption British Columbia.